-Last updated on November 17th, 2016
+Last updated on January 7th, 2021

 Written by Rebecca Peters-Golden

 I ate peach jam and canned peaches and peach pie with no trouble, so I just assumed it was the fuzzy skin I was allergic too.
 And it wasn’t a huge deal.
 It’s not like I was allergic to anything else.

 Still, maybe partly because I knew I couldn’t eat them fresh, peach was always one of my favorite flavors: peach jolly ranchers and gummy candy as a kid, peach soda and sorbet in college.

 It was one of the most amazing things I’ve ever smelled and I thought, It’s been so long since I’ve eaten a peach … maybe I’ll just try one bite.
 So I did, telling my sister that if I died she should tell my mother I was sorry for not listening to her!

 I don’t know what was up with my mouth that day in elementary school, but as I bit into a sun-warmed peach picked straight from the tree, that tangy sweetness exploding on my tongue, I laughed at myself for how many years I’d let go by without trying one again.

 Produce not quite ripe, or want a bit more depth of flavor?
-Cut them into wedges and roast as directed for a fuller, heartier gazpacho.
+Cut them into wedges and roast as directed for a fuller, heartier peach gazpacho.
 The silky texture that roasting the peaches lends is my favorite thing about this method.

 No matter what, the balance of the peaches’ sweetness, the tomatoes’ earthiness, and the garlic’s tang will make for a gazpacho you can eat for breakfast, lunch, or dinner—believe me, I’ve eaten it for all of them.

-- 1 pound ripe tomatoes, cut into quarters
+- 1 pound ripe tomatoes, quartered

 - 3 garlic cloves